 VEHICLE BLOCK

-Many violent attacks occur while sitting in the vehicle and obviously the best reaction usually would be to step on the skinny pedal and drive away.
+Of note: Many violent attacks occur while sitting in the vehicle and obviously the best reaction in most instances would be to step on the skinny pedal and drive away.
 Sometimes this is not a possibility and other options need to be explored.
+This vehicle portion will focus on safely egressing the vehicle and working around your partner in a fluid environment.
+Many factors and considerations come into play and will be discussed.

 What you will do in class: